RadbroRed/intel-arc/comfyui.md

 - --split-cross-attention flag it

 Memory flow is HDD -> RAM (/swap overflow)-> VRAM
--Set your swap to like 40gb
+- Set your swap to like 40gb